Washington's Prototypical Funding Formula

 Surplus — The state provides $500 more per pupil than what the district spends.
 This is rare and usually indicates lower-cost operations.

-District Clustering: Funding Gap vs Profile
+District Clustering: Operating Balance vs Profile (statewide)

-Cluster 1: Severely Underfunded
+Cluster 1: Severe Deficit

 -- districts | Avg: -- | --% Low-Income

-Cluster 2: Underfunded, High Need
+Cluster 2: Deficit, High Need

 -- districts | Avg: -- | --% Low-Income

-Cluster 3: Underfunded, Low Need
+Cluster 3: Deficit, Low Need

 -- districts | Avg: -- | --% Low-Income